Who is Roger Williams University?

 How has the COVID-19 Pandemic impacted the program?

 We have adapted our program to meet protocols and guidelines stipulated by the Rhode Island Department of Health and Roger Williams University.
 Due to the strict social distancing guideline we pivoted the 2020 program to a fully virtual model.
 We anticipate that the 2021 program will be mostly virtual, with the exception of October 2021.

 What is the dress/attire for the event?

-Most of the sessions are business casual with the exception of the Capstone Presentations and the Ruby Awards (Program Completion Celebration) where the attire is business professional/formal.
+Since Most of the sessions will be virtual, business casual attire is completely acceptable.
+The Capstone Presentations and the Ruby Awards (Program Completion Celebration) will require more of a business professional or formal attire.

 Examples of previous attire include khakis, trousers, and button up or oxford shirts, poor shirts, blouses, dresses, skirts, etc. If you are choosing to engage in sight-seeing after hours and/or the weekend please be sure to bring comfortable shoes and dress for the weather.
 June/July in Providence tends to be very hot and humid, while October offers more comfortable temperatures requiring layers.

 Part of the program will take place virtually, through conferencing platforms such as Zoom or WebEx and all of our in-person classes and workshops take place at Roger Williams University, Providence Campus, located on 1 Empire Street, Providence, RI 02903.
 A few select events take place in Downtown Providence.